microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/oci/oci_terraform_ubuntu/_index.md

 # Deployment

 * Run the ```terraform apply --auto-approve``` command and wait for the plan to finish.
-Upon completion, you will have an OCI Virtual Machine Instance deployed and connected as a new Azure Arc enabled server inside a new Resource Group.
+Upon completion, you will have an OCI virtual machine instance deployed and connected as a new Azure Arc enabled server inside a new Resource Group.

 * Open the Azure portal and navigate to the resource group "Arc-OCI-Demo".
 The virtual machine created on OCI will be visible as a resource.